Panic Attacks and Panic Disorder (cont.)

 Medicines to treat panic disorder often may prevent another panic attack.
 But they may not take away the fear of having another attack.
 Counseling can help you handle this fear.
 The fear of having an attack may actually bring on another attack.

 Cognitive-behavioral therapy focuses on changing certain thinking and behavior patterns.
-It is the most effective type of therapy for panic disorder.
+It has been proved effective for treating panic disorder.
 Other types of counseling you might choose to seek include:

 Support groups and self-help